Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - Take inventory of the role you play in feeling unappreciated.
 Evaluate your own life and determine what you are doing to give others reasons to make you feel unappreciated.

 - Determine if you are reading too much into the way you are being treated.

-- Show appreciation for others instead of waiting for them to show appreciation toward you.
+- Show appreciation for others instead of waiting for them to show appreciation to you.
 When you show appreciation for others, they will show appreciation towards you.